kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 volumes is persisted.
 This is a key property that ephemeral storage, like emptyDir, cannot provide.

-User would set the `PersistentVolumeClaimDeletePolicy` as `DeleteOnScaledown` ensuring PVCs are deleted when corresponding Pods are deleted.
+User would set the `PersistentVolumeClaimDeletePolicy` as `DeleteOnScaledownAndStatefulSetDeletion` ensuring PVCs are deleted when corresponding Pods are deleted.
 New Pods created during scale-up followed by a scale-down will wait for freshly created PVCs.
+When the StatefulSet is deleted, all created PVCs are deleted as well.

+#### Story 3
+As in story 2, the user is very cost conscious and is not concerned about slower scale-up speeds.
+In addition, on scale-down the application properly migrates data away from the scale-down pods.
+When those PVCs are deleted after a scale-down, their data has already been replicated elsewhere.
+However, for something like a major maintenance events the entire StatefulSet needs to be temporarily brought down.
+The associated PVCs should not be deleted, so that the StatefulSet can be brought back up with all data intact.

+In this case the user sets the `PersistentVolumeClaimDeletePolicy` to `DeleteOnScaledownOnly`.
+PVCs are only deleted for condemned pods on scale-down, but not when the StatefulSet is deleted.

 ### Notes/Constraints/Caveats (optional)